Cuban government sets price limits on six essential products

 Chopped chicken: 680 pesos per kilogram.

-Edible oils (except for olive oil): 990 pesos per liter
+Edible oils (except for olive oil): 990 pesos per liter.

 Powdered milk: 1,675 pesos per kilogram

-Pasta: 835 pesos per kilogram
+Pasta products: 835 pesos per kilogram.

 Sausages: 1,045 pesos per kilogram

-Powder detergent: 630 pesos per kilogram
+Powdered detergent: 630 pesos per kilogram

-Capture Official Gazette of the Republic of Cuba.
+Official Gazette of the Republic of Cuba

 The resolution is presented as an effort to mitigate the impact of inflation on consumers.